approov/quickstart-kmm-ktor/REFERENCE.md

 public static func initialize(_ config: String, error: NSErrorPointer)
 ```

-This provides an `NSError` if the precheck failed.
-This will likely require network access so may take some time to complete, and should not be called from the UI thread.
+This provides an `NSError` if the initialization fails.

 ## GetOkHttpClient (Android Only)
 Gets the `OkHttpClient` that enables the Approov service.
 This adds the Approov token in a header to requests, performs and header or query parameter substitutions and also pins the connections.
 The `OkHttpClient` is constructed lazily on demand but is cached if there are no changes.
 You *MUST* always obtain the `OkHttpClient` using this method for all requests, to ensure an up to date client is used with the latest dynamic pins.